 Turn left and walk on the pavement up until you reach Beckfoot Lane – just before Cottingley Bridge.

-Note: As you enter Beckfoot Lane, you will find the Bridge Bakery & Barista.
+Note: As you enter Beckfoot Lane, you will find the Willow Bridge Cafe.
 This is a great place for small refreshments and snacks on this walk

 Go all the way until you see the entrance for Shipley Golf Club and veer right remaining on Beckfoot Lane.
 From there, the tarmac road has no pavement so be careful with oncoming traffic.
 The Lane will run high above the River Aire and is usually quiet.
 You will have the Golf Course on your left and when you reach the tennis club, cricket club and football pitch, soon after is a path running between the football pitch on the right and some garden allotments on the left.
 Walk all the way up until you reach the green steel bridge, you are now in Myrtle Park.
 Walk your way up the path and go towards the children’s playground.
 Pass the cenotaph and make your way towards the park entrance.
 On your left is Bingley Swimming Pool and on your right is Lidl Supermarket.
 Walk down Myrtle Grove, cross Myrtle Place and you should now see Bingley Arts Centre where this walk ends!